vmalloc/pytoggle/README.md

 When developing multiple Python projects concurrently, each having its own separate set of modules/packages which might conflict, and sometimes even its own version of Python, it is very hard to keep track of which Python interpreter and which set of libraries go with each project.

-As for Python selection, an excellent tool called [Pythonbrew](https://github.com/utahta/pythonbrew) exists to simplify the installation, usage, and reinstallation of Python versions.
+As for Python selection, an excellent tool called [Pythonz](https://github.com/saghul/pythonz) exists to simplify the installation, usage, and reinstallation of Python versions.

 As for the package sets, another industry-standard tool called [virtualenv](http://pypi.python.org/pypi/virtualenv) enables you to use "virtual pythons" on top of your existing installation to isolate environments.
-To simplify the workflow, a [wrapper exists](http://www.doughellmann.com/projects/virtualenvwrapper/) that enables you to quickly switch between virtual environments. `pythonbrew` [also includes this functionality](https://github.com/utahta/pythonbrew#commands).
+To simplify the workflow, a [wrapper exists](http://www.doughellmann.com/projects/virtualenvwrapper/) that enables you to quickly switch between virtual environments.

 The typical scenario (at least for some developers) is working on several projects concurrently - some may be for work, some personal, etc. Each set of projects needs its own *virtualenv*.
 However, the way virtualenv works, you must remember to **activate** the "right" environment before working on a project.